verified and Tested 05/20/15

 Set the MariaDB root password and secure MariaDB with the following command:

 First, you will be prompted for the MariaDB root password.
-Since we just installed MariaDB and did not set a root password, you would just leave it blank and press Enter.
+Since we installed MariaDB and did not set a root password, you would leave it blank and press Enter.
 You will then be asked if you would like to set the root password.
-Enter ‘Y’ for yes and then create a password of your choice.
+Enter ‘Y’ for yes, and then create a password of your choice.

 Note: Afterwards, you will be prompted with a series of questions.
-Simply type Y for yes on all of them, see the screen shot below:
+Type Y for yes on all of them.
+See the screenshot below:

 Installing PHP on Fedora 22

-Install PHP with the following command for to begin the install:
+Install PHP with the following command to begin the install:

 dnf install php php-mysql php-fpm

 We will want to make a security configuration change in php.ini.
 Open php.ini with your text editor: